rameshwar-mishra/User_Directory_App/README.md

 ## Features

-- Fetch user list from ReqRes API
+- Fetch user list from JsonPlaceholder API
 - Create a new user with Name, Email, and Phone Number
 - View user details
 - Input validation for Name, Email, and Phone fields